wonntann/portfolioStarter/README.md

-# This is the portfolio for CWK Level 5.
+# This is the starter kit

+You might notice some mistakes or need to add some requirements.
+Take this project and make it your own.

 Directions